-Companies will need to identify the type of AI they are developing and the level of risk as described under the draft AI Act.
+When the AI Act comes into force, companies will need to identify the type of AI they are developing and the level of risk as described under the draft AI Act.
 The actions required will depend on the level of risk.